MouseBiteLabs/Power-Cleaner-Tests/README.md

 1) Cleaning the volume wheel
 2) Cleaning the power switch
-3) Adding the "dehiss" capacitors - 1uF and 10uF ceramic capacitors in parallel with C15
+3) Adding the dehiss capacitors - 1uF and 10uF ceramic capacitors in parallel with C15
-4) Adding the "dehum" capacitor - a 680uF, 6.3V solid state capacitor from VDD3 to GND
+4) Adding the dehum capacitor - a 680uF, 6.3V solid state capacitor from VDD3 to GND
 5) Adding a capacitor to clean up noise induced by IPS kits (I will refer to this as the "over current capacitor") - a 680uF, 6.3V solid state capacitor from VCC to GND

 One step that is not included here that's often recommended is also cleaning the headphone jack.